mikepierce/GNU-bc-Functions/README.md

 My working collection of functions for
 [GNU bc](https://www.gnu.org/software/bc/).
 The functions are split into two files:
-`functions.bc` containing simple “pure” functions, and `routines.bc` containing functions that I’ve found useful in practice as an instructor.
+`functions.bc` containing pure functions that only return a value, and `routines.bc` containing functions that I’ve found useful in practice as an instructor that, generally, prints information about some input.
-Generically, the functions in `functions.bc` print nothing and return a value, and the functions in `routines.bc` print out stuff.
 Note that files like these can be loaded automatically by bc by setting this environment variable: